Compare two cars

 Safety

 Unfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-That aside, let's consider some other aspects which affect safety.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, 4 Series Coupe offers a marginal difference of 2% more metal.
+On the other hand, taking kerb weight as an important factor into account, 4 Series Coupe offers a marginal difference of 2% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
-That's the official data, while our visitors describe reliability of Audi, as well as BMW, with the same average rating of 4.2 out of 5.
-Some independent research have also placed A5 Coupe as average reliability-wise, and 4 Series Coupe is more or less at the same level.Above it all, drivers of cars with the same engine as A5 Coupe rank it on average as 4.6, while the one under the competitor's bonnet gets 3.8 out of 5.
+Reliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, when all the models are taken into account.
+These are the results of an independent reasearch, while our visitors describe reliability of Audi, as well as BMW, with the same average rating of 4.2 out of 5.
+Independent research findings rank A5 Coupe as average reliability-wise, and 4 Series Coupe is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as A5 Coupe rank it on average as 4.6, while the one under the competitor's bonnet gets 3.8 out of 5.

 Performance & Fuel economy